Accro Bioscience

 Venture Round in 2015

-Vigeo Therapeutics is a clinical-stage biopharmaceutical company based in Cambridge, Massachusetts, focused on developing innovative therapeutic agents aimed at treating advanced malignant tumors.
-Established in 2011, the company is working on a first-in-class drug discovery pipeline that seeks to reprogram the tumor immune microenvironment to enhance cancer treatment efficacy.
-Their primary anti-cancer agent is a peptide fragment derived from the prosaposin protein, which plays a role in inhibiting metastasis and tumor growth by stimulating the production of an inhibitory molecule within the tumor microenvironment.
-Vigeo Therapeutics plans to initiate multiple combination studies to assess the effectiveness of its lead candidate, VT1021, in conjunction with chemotherapies and anti-PD-1 antibodies, ultimately aiming to improve patient outcomes across various cancer types.
+Vigeo Therapeutics is a clinical-stage biopharmaceutical company based in Cambridge, Massachusetts, focused on developing innovative therapeutic agents for the treatment of advanced malignant tumors.
+Established in 2011, the company specializes in a first-in-class drug discovery pipeline that aims to reprogram the tumor immune microenvironment to enhance cancer treatment outcomes.
+One of its key products is a peptide fragment derived from the prosaposin protein, which inhibits metastasis and tumor growth by stimulating the production of an inhibitory molecule within the tumor microenvironment.
+Vigeo Therapeutics plans to initiate multiple combination studies to evaluate its lead candidate, VT1021, alongside chemotherapies and anti-PD-1 antibodies, with the goal of improving treatment options for various cancer types and enhancing patient quality of life.

 Ark Biosciences